-Tower Hill is nowadays best known to members of the Merchant Navy, but it has been an important place throughout Britain's recorded history.
-In Roman times it lay within the walls of Londinium, William the Conqueror built the Tower of London nearby, and it was used as a place of punishment and execution from at least the 14th Century and probably a lot earlier.
+Tower Hill has been an important place throughout Britain's recorded history.
+It lay within the walls of Roman Londinium, became the location of William the Conqueror's Tower of London, and was used as a place of punishment and execution from at least the 14th Century.

 By 1797 Tower Hill had become a dumping ground, but an Act of Parliament was passed to transform the area and lay out Trinity Square Gardens - initially open just to residents and 'subscribers'.
-After World War 1, Trinity Square Gardens was selected as the location for a memorial to Merchant Seamen "With no grave but the sea".
-Further memorials to Merchant Seamen were added after World War 2, and after the Falklands Islands Campaign.
-In May 2013 Trinity Square Gardens was chosen as the location for a commemoration service to mark the 70th anniversary of the Battle of the Atlantic.
+At the end of WW1, Trinity Square Gardens was chosen as the location for a war memorial to Merchant Seamen "With no grave but the sea".
+A further memorial was added after WW2, and yet another after the Falklands Islands Campaign.